rimelek/learn-docker/pages/advanced/volume-locations.rst

   ]

-So now you got the volume path on Windows in the "Mountpoint" field, but you don't have access to it unless you are Administrator.
+So now you got the volume path on Windows in the "Mountpoint" field, but you don't have access to, it unless you are Administrator.
 The following command works only from Powershell run as Administrator

 .. code-block:: powershell